Reflecting Australia’s Immigration Detention Issue in relation to Article 9 of the ICCPR

 • ‘Unlikely coalition of States willingly to push a global initiative‘[16]

-He also argues that three significant concerns would place such global judicial power in a disadvantage: scale, power, and vision.
-[17] With respect to the scale, the WCHR’s competency would be questioned based on how to deal with such varied and vast domestic legal issues in addition to the cost incurred; pertaining to the power, as WCHR presuming the procedure increases the amount of individual complaints, the eternal conflict between domestic power and international authority will be unavoidable.
+He also argues that three significant concerns would place such global judicial power at a disadvantage: scale, power, and vision.
+[17] With respect to the scale, the WCHR’s competency would be questioned based on how to deal with such varied and vast domestic legal issues in addition to the cost incurred; pertaining to the power, as WCHR presumes the procedure increases the number of individual complaints, the eternal conflict between domestic power and international authority will be unavoidable.
 This is largely because of the fact-finding works or the requirement of exhaustion of domestic remedy, etc., and without the cooperation of internal power, WCHR can hardly push its agenda.
 [18]

 Philip’s third concern is related to the vision, on how WCHR maps out its entire elite judicial system regarding hierarchy and universality.[19]
 Philip is right that such a vision, both horizontally and vertically, may impose Orwellian fear onto this world – who wants a dictator-style court with ‘all mighty’ power?